Garrett-Evangelical Theological Seminary

 Associate Professor of Theology

 Rivera holds degrees from the University of Puerto Rico (B.A.), the Evangelical Seminary of Puerto Rico (M.Div.), and Harvard University, the Divinity School (Th.M., Th.D.).
 His research and teaching focuses on the theological and hermeneutical challenges posed by the experiences of global migrations and the formation of diaspora communities and congregations amidst multicultural societies in a globalized world.
-Osvaldo Vena
+Rev. Dr. Osvaldo Vena

-Professor of New Testament
+Emeritus Professor of New Testament Interpretation

 Hispanic Centers and Programs